leegrey/RPG-Build/README.md

 `rpgbuild my-tables.md -dr`

+NOTE: This feature is not properly supported until the cli parser is updated.
+It should work with the above single-file example but may break with other syntax configurations.

 ### CSS Style

 The output html files contain a reference to an external style sheet, called `style.css`.
 The example project supplies an example style sheet, which can be customised as needed.